Featuring new work by Colette Fu

 Philadelphia Open Studio Tours Artist Talk: October 15, 2017, NOON

 Closing Reception: November 9, 2017, 5-7PM

-Colette is now working with the Philadelphia Photo Arts Center to create the Guinness Record for the World's Largest Pop-up Book.
+The exhibition at CFEVA coincides with Colette’s partnership with the Philadelphia Photo Arts Center to achieve the Guinness Record for the World's Largest Pop-up Book.